simplex-chat/simplex-chat/docs/rfcs/2024-01-28-message-encoding.md

 - switch to a binary format for messages.
 The downside is that, depending on the format, it may be more difficult to extend and debug, and in any case it is not human readable.
 - allow larger client messages than the block size, by extending SMP agent protocol.
 This is possible, but 1) quite complex, 2) leaks information when an image preview is sent, as multiple messages would be required sent in rapid succession (or some additional throttling logic).
 - use hybrid format combining JSON format for the text and metadata part of the message, and binary format for the image previews and profile pictures.
+- use some other binary format, e.g. MessagePack or CBOR.
+- compress messages, e.g. using zstd.

 The latter option looks attractive, as it avoids the complexities and downsides of the other options, while allows to provide the space for additional cryptographic data in the message headers without reducing image quality.